alexch/codelikethis/public/projects/guess.md

 # Guess The Number

-Before starting to code this project, please find a partner and play this game together for a few rounds.
+Before starting to code this project, please find a partner and play this game together verbally for a few rounds.

 1. Alice thinks of a number
 2. Bob guesses a number